statamic/docs/content/collections/docs/routing.md

 ---
+id: 8d9cfb16-36bf-45d0-babb-e501a35ddae6
+blueprint: page
 title: Routing
 template: page
-intro: Statamic has several ways it routes requests and defines URLs and patterns, all of which are listed and described in this section.
+intro: 'Statamic has several ways it routes requests and defines URLs and patterns, all of which are listed and described in this section.'
-blueprint: page
-id: 8d9cfb16-36bf-45d0-babb-e501a35ddae6
 ---
 ## Overview